RuliaReader/Rulia/plugins/README.md

 Check out the example plugin under `example/` directory.

-## Notice
+## Declaration

 Rulia is not responsible for plugins.
-Plugins and their content are not provided by Rulia directly.
+Plugins and their content are not provided by Rulia.